matthee500/debian-minimal-sway/README.md

   systemctl --user --now enable wireplumber.service
   ```

-We now have a basic working installation of sway, next we will add some customization to our install.
+We now have a basic working installation of sway, next we will add some customization to our installation.

 ## Customization

 ### Fonts
-For the customization we will install the full nerdfonts font pack.
+For the customization, we will install the full Nerdfonts font pack.
 * Clone the repository:
   ```bash
   git clone https://github.com/ryanoasis/nerd-fonts.git